 Material flow control

-The term material flow control stands for the physical handling of goods movements of any kind.
-It coordinates and synchronizes all material and information flows required to provide goods at the right time, at the right place, in the required quantity and desired quality.
-Modern material flow computers (MFR) are connected via an interface to the higher-level, inventory-managing warehouse management system (WMS), which generates the transport orders and transmits them to the MFR.
-This in turn communicates - for example in automatically operated warehouse and distribution centers - via control command with the pallet and container conveyor technology, the stacker cranes and the packaging lines and offers parallel functions for permanent process visualization and transport optimization.
+The term material flow control stands for the physical handling of all types of goods movements.
+It coordinates and synchronizes all material and information flows required to provide goods at the right time, in the right place, in the required quantity and desired quality.
+Modern material flow computers (MFCs) are connected via an interface to the higher-level, inventory-managing warehouse management system (WMS), which generates the transport orders and transmits them to the MFC.
+This in turn communicates - for example in automatically operated warehouse and distribution centers - with the pallet and container conveyor technology, the storage and retrieval machines and the packaging lines via control commands and offers parallel functions for permanent process visualization and transport optimization.

-In direct interaction, the WMS and the MFR ensure the best possible utilization of all resources, a largely stable operating or plant condition - from goods receipt to picking to goods issue - and thus a throughput performance in line with demand.
-Today, mobile access is also possible via tablet or smartphone.
-For example, relevant key figures and statistics can be retrieved.
+In direct interaction, the WMS and the MFR ensure the best possible utilization of all resources, a largely stable operating or system status - from goods receipt to picking to goods issue - and thus throughput in line with demand.
+Today, access is also possible via tablet or smartphone.
+For example, relevant key figures and statistics can be called up.

 The system solution for your material flow - pL-MAT